John Dolphin (music producer): Death

-John Dolphin was murdered behind the desk of his office in Hollywood on February 1, 1958, by frustrated singer and shipping clerk Percy Ivy.
-His murder was witnessed by then teenage musicians Bruce Johnston, Sandy Nelson, and Dave Shostac, who were attempting to interest Dolphin in their music.
+Dolphin was murdered behind the desk of his office in Hollywood on February 1, 1958, by frustrated singer and shipping clerk Percy Ivy.
+His murder was witnessed by teenage musicians Bruce Johnston, Sandy Nelson, and Dave Shostac, who were attempting to interest Dolphin in their music.

 His wife, Ruth Dolphin, took over Dolphin's of Hollywood after his death.
 She died in 2005.

 Legacy

-In 2015, a musical, Recorded in Hollywood - The Musical, co-written by Dolphin's grandson Jamelle Dolphin, debuted at the Lillian Theatre in Los Angeles.
-After a very successful first run the following year the musical opened at the larger Kirk Douglas Theatre in Culver City, CA with much of the same success.
+In 2015, a musical, Recorded In Hollywood - The Musical, co-written by Dolphin's grandson Jamelle Dolphin, debuted at the Lillian Theatre in Los Angeles.
+After a very successful first run, the following year the musical opened at the larger Kirk Douglas Theatre in Culver City, California, with much of the same success.

-On July 28, 2016, Los Angeles City Councilmember Curren D. Price Jr. officially announced and presented the renaming of the intersection of Central and Vernon avenues to "Dolphin's Of Hollywood Square" in honor and recognition of John Dolphin's groundbreaking contributions to the music industry and the city of Los Angeles.
+On July 28, 2016, Los Angeles City Councilmember Curren D. Price Jr. officially announced and presented the renaming of the intersection of Central and Vernon avenues to "Dolphin's of Hollywood Square" in honor and recognition of Dolphin's groundbreaking contributions to the music industry and the city of Los Angeles.